WMBZ (FM)

 WMBZ (92.5 MHz "Buzz Country 92.5") is a commercial FM radio station in West Bend, Wisconsin, serving Milwaukee's northern suburbs.
 WMBZ and sister station WVTY, which serves Milwaukee's southern suburbs, are co-programmed and air a country music radio format.
 They are owned by David Magnum, through licensee Magnum Communications, Inc., along with sister WRYU in West Bend.

 WMBZ is a Class B FM station, with an effective radiated power (ERP) of 18,000 watts.
 The transmitter tower is on Wisconsin Highway 33 at Aurora Road in Addison.

 History

+WMBZ 92.5 FM and W267CL 101.3 FM near Addison (right tower).

 The station signed on the air in September 1958 as WBKV-FM, co-owned with WBKV (1470 AM).
 WBKV-FM was an easy listening station, playing quarter-hour sweeps of soft instrumentals and mellow vocals.
 WBKV-FM was later known as "V92" and featured an automated mix of adult contemporary and country music.